lambdaclass/concrete/ROADMAP.md

 ### Semantic Judgment Axes

-These items give each remaining semantic axis one owner.
-Completed arithmetic (`IntArith`) and source typing (`TypeJudgment`) are recorded in [CHANGELOG.md](CHANGELOG.md); the active work here is Copy/instantiation, ownership/value-flow, capabilities, and the relations that cannot live on one typed node.

-1. Promote Copy / trait-bound / instantiation policy into
-   `CopyJudgment` / `InstantiationJudgment`.
-   The predicate centralization work landed the first slice (`isCopy`, conditional Copy after substitution, type substitution/type-var matching), but the long-term target is a real judgment axis, not a bag of shared booleans.
-Conditional `Copy`, trait-bound satisfaction, generic substitution, type-var matching, turbofish/caller type params, post-mono Copy demotion, and generated specialization facts are one semantic decision family and must not be reimplemented across Check, Elab/Core, Mono, CoreCheck, Verify, reports, or generated-name logic.

-   **Landed 2026-07-10 — the boolean `isCopy` recursion is now single-sourced.**
-   There were TWO implementations of "is this type Copy?": the monadic front-end `CheckHelpers.isCopyType` (over `StructDef`/`EnumDef`/`NewtypeDef`) and the pure `Layout.isCopyTyCore` (over `CStructDef`/`CEnumDef`, shared by Mono/ Verify/CoreCheck).
-They drifted on `typeVar` (bounds vs a fixed flag) and `newtype` (recurse vs absent), kept in agreement only by ordering luck (Check gates unbounded type vars first; newtypes resolve before the Core stages run).
-   Both now delegate to ONE recursion, `Layout.isCopyTyGeneric`, parameterized by lookups (`lookupAgg` / `lookupNewtype` / `typeVarIsCopy`) so each representation feeds its own data — the primitive set, the newtype recursion, and the conditional-aggregate field check exist once.
-Gate:
-   `scripts/tests/check_copy_judgment.sh` (mutation-tested: breaking the newtype recursion fails the newtype-over-Copy case).

-   **Landed 2026-07-11 — type-arg inference (`unifyTypes`) is single-sourced.**
-   The first `InstantiationJudgment` slice: `unifyTypes` (structural matching of a parameter type against an argument type to bind generic type args) was likewise defined TWICE — `Elab.lean` (private) and `CheckHelpers.lean` — two copies of one algorithm.
-Differential probing confirmed Check and Elab infer/reject generic calls identically today, so this was a behavior-neutral dedup into `Shared.unifyTypes` that removes the latent drift; a turbofish-generic agree row was added to `check_type_agreement.sh`.
+These items track only semantic-axis work that is not fully done.
+Completed arithmetic (`IntArith`), source typing (`TypeJudgment`), Copy boolean single-sourcing, type-argument unification, capability slices 1-5, the ownership agreement matrix, and the totality matrix are recorded in [CHANGELOG.md](CHANGELOG.md).
+Do not keep landed implementation notes here unless they are required to explain remaining work.

+1. Finish the remaining `CopyJudgment` / `InstantiationJudgment` surfaces only when a real consumer pulls them.
-   REMAINING: promote the boolean `isCopy` to the full decision RECORD below (conditional + concrete forms, provenance, failing field, trait bounds), and the rest of `InstantiationJudgment` (turbofish/caller type params, post-mono specialization facts).
-A known adjacent usability gap surfaced during probing: generic inference does not flow the return/let-context type into type-arg inference (`let v: i32 = id(42)` needs `id::<i32>(42)`); consistent across interp/compiled, so a feature gap, not drift.
+   The shipped boolean `isCopy` recursion and `Shared.unifyTypes` slice are complete and recorded in the changelog.
+Remaining work is narrower: promote the boolean `isCopy` to a full decision record only when a report/audit/ ownership consumer needs the explanation, and extend `InstantiationJudgment` only when turbofish/caller type params, post-mono specialization facts, or return/let-context generic inference become active work.
+The known usability gap remains: `let v: i32 = id(42)` still needs `id::<i32>(42)` because generic inference does not flow the return/let-context type into type-arg inference;
+   this is consistent across interp/compiled, so it is a feature gap, not drift.

    The judgment record should model both stages of knowledge: a **conditional** form (`Copy` modulo requirements such as `{T : Copy}`) and a **concrete**